Improving business letter and proposal writing skills.

 Trade show lists seem like a good idea.
-At least those who attend an exhibition or conference have expressed a definite interest in its focus.
-Attend the exhibition whose list you are interested in and assess the value of it by observing the attendees.
+At least those who attend an exhibition or conference have expressed a definite interest in the declared focus of the event.
+Attend the exhibitions whose list you are interested in and assess the value of them by observing the attendees.

 There are two important issues to consider before mailing a list.

 First, will the intended recipients see the message?